microsoft/vscode-react-native/README.md

 ### iOS direct debugging

 The extension provides experimental support of iOS direct debugging.
-At the moment direct iOS debugging only works with applications running on the device.
 See more info here: [react-native-community/discussions-and-proposals#40](https://github.com/react-native-community/discussions-and-proposals/issues/40), [react-native-community/discussions-and-proposals#206](https://github.com/react-native-community/discussions-and-proposals/issues/206)

+For now the extension supports iOS direct debugging only on real iOS devices.

 To be able to debug an iOS app directly, you need to instal [ios-webkit-debug-proxy](https://github.com/google/ios-webkit-debug-proxy):